If You Have Lost Your Dog:

 Placing food outside to try to lure in your cat is not encouraged as stray cats often find the food first and may scare your cat off.
 This step can sometimes be successful as a last resort.

 And remember to be persistent!
-The vast majority of the cats brought in to the shelter are never retrieved by their owners.
 Cats can survive weeks or even months outside before being brought in.
-Check back often and provide a clear picture of the last animal when you fill out a Lost Report.
+Please provide a clear picture of the lost animal when you fill out a Lost Report.

 Lost Pet Resource Links